-Not only can switching from reactive maintenance reduce your building maintenance costs by thousands of pounds each year, but it also improves the overall physical environment for the people who work and live in your buildings.
+Implementing preventive maintenance can have several benefits for your facility such as reducing costs by thousands of pounds each year, improving the physical environment for the people who work and live in your buildings, and increasing asset uptime.

-The Impact of Practising Reactive Maintenance with Building Maintenance
+The Challenges of a Reactive Building Maintenance Approach

 Maintenance costs are something that must be factored into the facility management budget for any organisation that owns a building.
 However, if you take a reactive approach to maintenance and only arrange for repairs when something breaks, you may find that the budget you’ve set aside quickly becomes saturated.